IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ====================  ======================================================================================================================  ===================================
 Header                Description
 ====================  ======================================================================================================================  ===================================
-StorageType           Reservoir storage type based on reservoir storage capacity (hourly, daily, weekly, 4-week, yearly)                      Hourly/Daily/Weekly/Monthly/Yearly
+StorageType           Reservoir storage type based on reservoir storage capacity (hourly, daily, weekly, monthly, yearly)                     Hourly/Daily/Weekly/Monthly/Yearly
-OutflowsType          Water outflows type based on the water extracted from the reservoir (daily, weekly, 4-week, yearly)                     Daily/Weekly/Monthly/Yearly
+OutflowsType          Water outflows type based on the water extracted from the reservoir (daily, weekly, monthly, yearly)                    Daily/Weekly/Monthly/Yearly
 InitialStorage        Initial volume stored at the first instant of the time scope                                                            hm\ :sup:`3`
 MaximumStorage        Maximum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
 MinimumStorage        Minimum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`